webqit/webflo/README.md

 ## The Wins...

 If there's going to be a web-native application stack ever, we're taking the time to explore that here, today!
-Keeps tabs with here!
+(You'd want to keep tabs!
+Even more, it's a mission [we build together](#getting-involved)!)

 + HTML-first!
 + No build-step!